After the Anthems

-After the Anthems was a band based in Mississauga, Ontario, and originally from Owen Sound.
+After the Anthems was a Canadian rock band in Mississauga, Ontario, and originally from Owen Sound.
 The band formed in October 2006; their sound was described as 'pop/rock/punk'.

 History

 Early bands and formation (2000–2006)

 Philip Ciufo, Lee Zavitz, and Phil Johnston began playing together in 2000, in high school.
 When Johnston entered high school in 2000, he was recruited as their drummer.
 They formed the band 6 Days Late; the name was changed shortly afterward to Unidentified 6.

 The band performed their first show during their junior year at their school.
 They played local shows and created four albums of songs collectively titled: Do Humans Look Like Their Pets?, Lights Go Out, Unaware, and Loser, as well as several untitled EPs which they distributed at their school.
 The band's title remained Unidentified 6 until 2004, when they changed their name to One Way Out.
 Up until that time, Zavitz played bass.
 After the name change, Tim Stead joined the trio to play bass while Zavitz switched to guitar.

 One Way Out released a self-titled album in 2004 and an EP titled Salvage What's Left in 2005.
 Shortly after the release of their EP the band went on a short tour with John Reuben and also opened for Thousand Foot Krutch, Seventh Day Slumber, and Hawk Nelson.
 Stead then left the band and was replaced by long-time friend Dan Curry who played with the band until March 2006.
 At this time the four went on hiatus.